Make an Appointment: (336) 283-2510 | [email protected]

 Melissa L. Martin, LCSWA

-**I am not currently accepting new clients at this time.
-Please call the office to be placed on my waitlist.** I believe that your current position in your journey is completely understandable considering the context of your past experiences.
-My goal is to create a compassionate, welcoming, and supportive environment that promotes personal development and […]
+I believe that your current position in your journey is completely understandable considering the context of your past experiences.
+My goal is to create a compassionate, welcoming, and supportive environment that promotes personal development and positive change.
+Taking a human-centered approach, I incorporate various therapeutic approaches like cognitive behavioral therapy (CBT), solution-focused therapy, and narrative […]

 Haley P. Quick, LCMHCA